 It seemed that the simplest and cheapest way forward was to piggyback on existing wireless door/window sensor technology.
 I chose Zigbee sensors made by ThirdReality because they were fairly cheap ($15) and used normal AAA batteries.

-You could alternatively use Z-Wave or WiFi sensors.
-With either Z-wave or Zigbee sensors, you will also need some type of home automation hub.
+You could alternatively use Z-Wave ,WiFi, or LoRa sensors.
+With either Z-wave, Zigbee sensors, or LoRa you will also need some type of home automation hub.
 I already had a SmartThings hub set up for some lights, which included a Zigbee radio, and was able to connect my sensors to that.

 Boxes were made from plywood scraps I had around, but of course anything will work.
 One comment I’ll make about the box design is to make sure you can comfortably set the trap when it’s screwed down to the bottom of the box.
 My first box idea, with fixed walls on both sides, failed at this, it was too hard to work in the restricted space.
-In revision 2, shown here, one side lifts off with the top for easy access.
+In revision 2, shown here, the side and top lift off as one piece for easy access.

 The sensor is connected to a stiff wire arm that is held under the snap bar when the trap is set.
 The arm pivots in a small notch filed in the top of the left box wall.
 When the top is in place, it holds the wire in the pivot slot.
 With the trap set, the end of the wire is held under the snap bar (see middle picture above).
-When bar snaps, the wire is released, and gravity pulls the Zigbee sensor away from the magnet, which is screwed to the side of the box.
+When the trap springs, the wire releases, and gravity pulls the Zigbee sensor away from the magnet screwed to the side of the box.
 The sensor’s use of two AAA cells provides enough weight to break loose from the magnet.

 The wire is bent as shown in the following pictures and is clamped to the sensor with 4-40 screws that thread into a small tapped piece of 0.5″x1.25″x0.125 aluminum.
 Under the aluminum plate, the rod is bent in a long U shape to surround the screws and prevent the sensor from sliding off or rotating on the rod.

 I placed the completed box in a spot were I had seen rodent droppings.
 The following morning the SmartThings phone app told me that the “Rat 1” sensor had opened at 4:10AM the previous night.
 Sure enough, there was a mouse in the trap.
 Success!
-Now to go build more.
+I Now have a total of 12 traps spread around, and a “room” in my SmartThings app labeled “Rats”.
+In the below screen shot, “Closed” means the trap is not tripped.
+When it has tripped, the icon gets darker and says “Open”. 🙂